This topic describes how to create a chart.

 See Dashboard overview and Dashboard basic operations before reading this topic.
 You must create and edit a dataset before creating a chart.
 For example, you must switch the dimension field type to Location.

 For more information about how to create and edit a dataset, see Create a dataset.

-For more information about how to switch the dimension field type, see Create dashboards.
+For more information about how to switch the dimension type, see Change the dimension type.

-Line charts display the trends in data at equal intervals or over time.
+Line charts display the trends of data at equal intervals or over time.